vigetlabs/microcosm/docs/guides/01-overview.md

 ## Constructing a Microcosm

-A Microcosm provides a central place to keep information.
+A microcosm provides a central place to keep information.
 Although you can instantiate one directly, extending it using the ES6 `class` keyword provides a way to keep configuration logic in one place.

 ```javascript
 import Microcosm from 'microcosm'